 Literally: to have foam in your hair

-avoir de l'eau dans la cave - to wear trousers too short
+avoir de l'eau dans la cave - to be in a hurry, to have a lot on one's plate

 Literally: to have water in the cellar